CORPORATE GOVERNANCE GUIDELINES

 Frequency of Meetings

 The Board will meet at least four times annually.
 In addition, special meetings may be called from time to time as determined by the needs of the business.
-It is the responsibility of directors to attend meetings.

 Participation of Non-Directors

 The Board and its committees are encouraged to bring management and outside advisors from time-to-time into Board and/or committee meetings to provide insight into, and/or make presentations with respect to, items being discussed by the Board or the committee, as the case may be.
-Attendance of non-directors at Board or Committee meetings is at the discretion of the Board or the committee, as the case may be.
+Attendance of non-directors at Board or committee meetings is at the discretion of the Board or the committee, as the case may be.

 Number, Name, and Responsibilities of Committees